balena-io-hardware/etcherPro-assemblyGuide-doc/source/Batch-production.md

 #### Steps

-- Inspect the assembly work bench
+- Inspect the assembly work bench and make sure it's clean
 - Apply 20 complete Top-shell sub-assembly on the top side of the work bench

 <img src="./output/Batch-production-photos/Top-shells-step.jpg" width="250">

--